Bhai Almast: Eastern India

 After this incident, Bhai Almast spent the rest of his life in Nanak Mata and sent out eight principal disciples to preach in various districts of eastern India.
 These disciples established Sikh shrines in places visited by Guru Nanak during his first Udasi or preaching journey.

 Sindh

 Almast also traveled to Sindh, where he conducted missionary activities and successfully converted many Sindhis to the Udasipanth.
 His place of residence was at Rohri, at the dhuni established by Sri Chand.
 Those newly converted appended Ram or Das to the end of their names.

+Death

 He died in 1643 and was succeeded by Bhai Natha, who carried-out missionary work in Bengal.